mujtabasaqib19/Discord-AI-Chatbot/README.md

 Follow these steps to set up the bot:

 # Step 2: Install Dependencies
-Install the required Python libraries using pip pip install discord python-dotenv
+Install the required Python libraries using pip:

+pip install discord python-dotenv

 # Step 3: Setup Discord Bot
 Go to the Discord Developer Portal.

 Create a new application and note the application ID.

 Under the "Bot" tab, create a new bot and copy the token.

 Invite the bot to your server using the OAuth2 URL generator with appropriate permissions.

 # Step 4: Configure Environment Variables
 Create a .env file in the root directory of the project and add your Discord bot token:

 DISCORD_TOKEN=your_bot_token_here

 # Step 5: Start the Bot
-Run the bot using the following command: python bot.py
+Run the bot using the following command:

+python bot.py

 # Usage